kbabkin/code-egress/README.md

 - Manual review of report file to fix configs and mark false-positives as **Allow=y**.
 - Repeat scan and review steps as needed.
 - Backup report file *code-report.csv* or copy false-positives part of it to config *allow-report.csv*.
 - Cleanup Code according to collected configuration.
+Add JVM parameter **-Dwrite.inplace=true**

 ## Report file
 Report contains violations of configured rules, one per line in CSV format.